manuelstofer/claim/Readme.md

 Util to check if dom elements belong to a view or sub view.

-This is useful in nested views to filter .querySelector[All] to nodes that belong to the view and are not inside a sub view.
+This is useful in nested views to exclude results from .querySelector[All] that belong to a sub view.

-It assumes that sub views claim their root element as well.
+It assumes that sub views claim their root elements.

 ## Installation